 aapt are in your system path.
 The

-following command assumes you've opened the package archive in your home
+following command assumes that you've opened the package archive in your home

-Install the proper version of the Java Development Kit (JDK).
-For Android 7.0—
+Install the proper version of Java Development Kit (JDK).

 For details, see the JDK requirements.

-Download and open the CTS packages matching your devices' Android version and all the Application Binary Interfaces (ABIs) your devices support.
+Download and open the CTS packages from Compatibility Test Suite Downloads matching your devices' Android version and all the application binary interfaces (ABIs) that your devices support.